codefresh-io/cli/docs/content/pipelines/Run Pipeline.md

   }
 ]
 ```
-### starting support encrypted variables in codefresh run  from cli version: 0.82.8
+### Use encrypted variables in Codefresh build runs; supported from CLI version: 0.82.8
-#### Variable yaml file with 1 sets of variables and encrypted variables
+#### Variable yaml file with single variable set with encrypted variables
 ```yaml
 - key:
     val: value